Beat (magazine): Online

-In addition to its monthly print magazine, which focuses entirely on cultural events happening in Melbourne and across Victoria each month, Beat's website contains a long-running online Gig Guide allowing venues and event promoters across Melbourne to upload events for free.
-Originally starting as a gig guide in print before the internet, the online gig guide is arguably the best-known aspect of Beat's online coverage.
+In addition to its monthly print magazine, which focuses on cultural events happening in Melbourne and across Victoria each month, Beat's website contains a long-running online Gig Guide allowing venues and event promoters across Melbourne to upload events for free.
+Originally starting as a gig guide in print before the internet, the online gig guide is a well-known aspect of Beat's online coverage.

-Beat's website also contains one of the most comprehensive online directories of Melbourne live music venues and nightclubs, with a secondary focus on bars, pubs, cafes, record stores and other related venues.

 All of the magazine's print editions since its 1600th issue are also freely available to read on its website while issues dating back to January, 2012 - issue 1,303 - are available to read for free via the publication's Issuu page.

 Notable former covers

 While Beat has primarily featured Australian artists and has often spotlighted small-profile, alternative acts, the magazine has featured a range of high-profile international artists on its cover.
 These are some of the notable cover stars since 2012.